echemdb/website/pages/cv/periodic__table.md

 json path or the csv path. json and csv need to updated with a python script that is executed before calling mkdocs to render -->
-Click on an element to get a list of system specific electrochemical data. (under contsruction)
+Click on an element to get a list of system specific electrochemical data. (under construction)

 {{ periodic_table() }}